WeiDUorg/weidu/README-WeiDU-Changes.txt

     INSTALLED WITH WARNINGS.
   * All biffs added to the key file on EE-type games use slash as path separator
+  * Correctly handle colon-separated string arguments in IWD and IWD2 scripts.

 Version 240:
   * GAME_INCLUDES supports SoD.